 Total Quality Management (TQM) is also referred to as total productive maintenance.
 It is the approach of the management to achieve long-term success by focusing on customer satisfaction.
-The organization works towards a steady improvement in the quality at all stages of production.
-TQM also helps towards reducing risks in manufacturing, improving the customer experience and ensures that the employees are well versed and up-to-date with their training.
+The organization works towards a steady improvement in quality at all stages of production.
+TQM also helps reduce risks in manufacturing, improve the customer experience, and ensure that the employees are well-versed and up-to-date with their training.
 TQM holds every individual accountable for the overall quality of the production.

-After gaining an understanding of TQM, let’s have a look at how to implement the same.
+After understanding TQM, let’s have a look at how to implement the same.

 How to Implement Total Quality Management?